marthenlt/daytrader-installation-guide/README.md

-# Deployment &amp; setup guide for DayTrader7 application for WLS 20.0.0.6 for Java 8
+# Deployment &amp; setup guide for DayTrader7 application for WLP (WebSphere Liberty Profile) 20.0.0.6 for Java 8

 Running DayTrader7 application on a newer WLP & Java versions.
 Source: